xenigmax/vaquita_WABI2017/README.md

 Configuration
 -----------------
-Please open `config.py` in this repository, and change settings accordingly.
+Please open `config.py`, and change settings accordingly.
 For example, you may have to change binary files for variant callers in [here](https://github.com/xenigmax/vaquita_WABI2017/blob/master/config.py#L19-L26).

 Run & Reporting